beradeep/CollegeSearch/README.md

 ## Contributing

 Contributions are always welcome.
+Feel free to make a pull request.
 Thanks to all the future contributors!

+Higly appreciate leaving a :star: if you liked it!